FLY THROUGHS

 A shareable alternative to virtual and augmented reality demonstrations

 Fly through videos provide a quick and detailed view of a design.
-They can be easily shared and watched on any laptop or smartphone.
-Animation can be added to show traffic patterns, pedestrians, and more.
+They are easily viewed on any laptop or smartphone and are straightforward to share.
+Animation showing traffic patterns, pedestrians, and more can be added to a fly through to increase the reality of the experience.

 Interested?
 Contact: visualization@mcelhanney.com